falkr/ttm4115/pages/unit-setup.md

 ### Time Check

 Try to briefly get an overview of today's tasks, and come up with a rough time plan.
+Don't forget to schedule some breaks, too.

-:aside: This team setup should become a normal routine for each week.
+:aside: This team setup (assigning roles and planning your time) should become a normal routine for each week.

 ### Find a Team Name